Sermons

 5 May 2019

 When you least expect it, expect it.
 It’s a saying that inspires hope into a hopeless situation.
 When you least expect it, expect it.
-It’s a saying that inspires us to never give up hope.
-For Christians it has often seen God acting in his timing rather than ours.
-Like Abraham and Sarah.
-Promised a… Read more
+It’s a saying that inspires us… Read more

 Year C Easter 2-Obeying God’s authority rather than human authority